duncsully/solit-html/readme.md

 return html`<input .value=${getValue} @input=${e => setValue(e.target.value)} />`
 ```

-### Watching signals
+### Watching signals outside of components

-Most of the time you should be using effects tied to DOM elements so that they are cleaned up automatically when the element is removed from the DOM.
-However, if you need to watch any signals outside of an effect, you can use the `watch` function to create a disposable watcher.
+Most of the time you should be using `effect` inside components which will be cleaned up automatically when the template is removed from the DOM.
+However, if you need to watch any signals outside of a component, you can use the `watch` function to create a disposable watcher.

 ```ts
 import { signal, watch } from 'solit-html'